 Chris Hodges, Chairman Mark Pettus, President Ronnie Bennett Duane Donner Colette Greene Dr. John Maxwell Scott Olson Ken Polk Darryl Rosser Glenn Siddle Courtney Winston

 President

-The President is the College's Chief Executive Officer and is directly responsible to the Board of Directors.
+The President is the Chief Executive Officer of the College and is directly responsible to the Board of Directors.
 The President represents and provides leadership for the College.

 Office of the President